MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 cd your-directory-file-path
 ```

-Once you're in the directory on the command line you can type
+Once you're in the directory on the command line you need to type

 ```unix
 npm install
 ```

 to install all the dependencies the app uses.
+Sit back and let Node handle all that for you.

 ### Starting the app
 On the command line in your app's directory type